TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2-configure-the-backends-inputforms.rst

-In our sample application the data of our extension should be editable in the Backend by the editors of the youth club organisation and - within certain limitations - in the Frontend as well providing functionalities for creation, update and deletion of the organisation's data.
-In this chapter we firstly configure the Backend's form inputs for easy access to the database's contents.
+In our sample application the data of our extension should be editable in the Backend by the editors of the youth club organisation and - within certain limitations - in the Frontend as well to provide functionalities for creation, update and deletion of the organisation's data.
+In this chapter, we first configure the Backend's form inputs for easy access to the database's contents.
-The forms providing the management functionalities are stored in a certain PHP-Array called `Table Configuration Array (TCA)`.
+The forms that provide the management functionalities are stored in a PHP-Array called `Table Configuration Array (TCA)`.
 The TCA is stored in a file with the database table name suffixed with `.php` in the directory :file:`Configuration/TCA/`
 Example: The TCA for the database table tx_sjroffers_domain_model_organization is therefore in the